KarelZe/edu/adv_ml/01_self_test.md

 - F: *Why neural networks can overfit and what are the options to prevent it?* 🧠
 - F: *Early stopping, cross-validation and network pruning are techniques to prevent overfitting of Neural Nets.
 Explain them.*
 - F: *What makes an Ordinary Least Square Regression different from a neural net?*
+- F: *Explain what Principal Component Regression is.*
 - F: *Explain how Principal Component Regression works.*
 - F: *Explain the purpose of activation functions.*
 - F: *Define different activation functions and sketch them.*